fdch/fd_lib/INSTRUCTIONS.md

 ## Compile

-To use the objects, you'll need to compile them (only tested on macOS).
-For this you'll first need to initialize the [pd-lib-builder](https://github.com/pure-data/pd-lib-builder) submodule:
+To use the objects, you'll need to compile them, I have only tested on `macos`.
+For this you'll first need to initialize the [pd-lib-builder](https://github.com/pure-data/pd-lib-builder) submodule (skip this step if you have pd-lib-builder already):

 	$ cd fd_lib
-	$ git submodule init (skip this step if you have pd-lib-builder already)
+	$ git submodule init

-Then run these scripts:
+Then run the following script to obtain the object list:

-	$ ./dirlist.sh
+	$ sh dirlist

-	$ ./fd_lib.sh [optional: /path/to/your/pd-lib-builder]
+	$ sh fdlib [/path/to/your/pd-lib-builder]

 Read the output message.
 The usage is pretty much what pd-lib-builder suggests.

-To compile all objects:
+To compile all object simply run:

 	$ make

-To make individual objects:
+To make individual objects run `imake` and specify object name:

-	$ ./imake "sradio"
+	$ sh imake "sradio"

-## Download
+To package `fd_lib` as a Pure Data library specify a target directory:

-Alternatively, the zipfile [binaries.zip](binaries.zip) includes helpfiles and binaries (compiled for OSX).
-Abstractions are *not* included in the zip file.
+	$ sh make PDLIBDIR=/path/to/output/

 ## Declare